prophile/typ-report/sections/stuttering.md

 update on the right-hand input is received.

 This is somewhat unfortunate.
-It is similar, in many ways, to an analogous problem arising from propagation delays in digital logic circuits.
+It is similar, in many ways, to an analogous problem arising from propagation delays in digital logic circuits\cite{digitalHazards}.

 A critical observation here is that glitches arise as part of a larger phenomenon which we will call "stuttering": informally, the case where a single